Investors are motivated by two things and two things only: fear and greed.

 It's just that simple.

-That said, more often than not, they turn quite bullish when they think a stock is headed higher — and quite bearish when they fear that all is lost.
+More often than not, investors turn bullish when they think a stock is headed higher — and bearish when they fear that all is lost.

-The trouble with this strategy is that, for most investors, it is precisely at these extremes in sentiment when they often lose their shirts...
+The trouble with this strategy is that, for most investors, it's at precisely these extremes in sentiment when they often lose their shirts.

-Conventional financial theory suggests that market behaves naturally.
+Conventional financial theory suggests that the market behaves naturally.

-That said, investors often don't account for the emotional aspects of the trade.
+But investors often don't account for the emotional aspects of trades.
 This leads to the wrong points of exit and entry.
 When the market is dipping, the bulk of investors panic and sell.

-More than likely, if you have dabbled in investing, you are aware of this.
-When the market is dipping many investors sell.
+Most likely, if you've dabbled in investing, you're aware of this: When the market is dipping, many investors sell.

-On the flip side of that same coin, those same investors often buy back in at the top.
-They don't feel confident until the stock has reached a strong point, which often means it's preparing for another dip.
+On the flip side, those same investors often buy back in at the top.
+They don't feel confident until the stock has reached a strong point, which often means that it's preparing for another dip.
 It's a profit-losing cycle.

-And believe me when I tell you this: It's hard to turn a buck on Wall Street when you are constantly buying at the top and selling at the bottom.
+And believe me when I tell you this: It's hard to turn a buck on Wall Street when you're constantly buying at the top and selling at the bottom.

-To maximize profits, you have to go against the conventional.
+To maximize profits, you have to go against what's conventional.

 And top analysts know it.
-That’s why they rely on the VIX Index to assess whether or not the current market sentiment is either excessively bullish or bearish in order to plot their next move.
+This is why they rely on the VIX Index to assess whether the current market sentiment is excessively bullish or bearish in order to plot their next moves.

-It turns out that all you need is the use of a valuable tool to turn a negative experience will Wall Street into a watershed of profits.
+It turns out that the only thing an investor needs is the use of a valuable tool in order to turn a negative experience with Wall Street into a watershed of profits.

-Once upon a time, a london hedge fund used Twitter to turn quite a profit.
+Once upon a time, a London hedge fund used Twitter to turn quite the profit.

-The idea behind the hedge fund was simple: If the mood on Twitter was negative, the hedge fund would sell.
-If the mood was optimistic and positive, they would buy.
+The idea behind the fund was simple: When the mood on Twitter was negative, it would sell.
+When the mood was optimistic and positive, it would buy.

-Using this method, the fund was able to predict the market with 86.7% accuracy.
+Using this method, the fund was able to predict the market with an 86.7% accuracy.

-Today that hedge fund is no longer in existence.
-Not because it didn't work, but because it relies on a less proven method than the VIX.
+Today, that hedge fund no longer exists.
+Not because it didn't work, but because it relied on a method that was less reliable than the VIX.

-But the underlying investment principle is the same: emotions control the market.
+But the underlying investment principle remains the same: Emotions control the market.

-If Twitter was closing on a positive note, there would likely be buying on the market the following day.
-If the overall public opinion was negative, there would likely be selling.
+When Twitter closed on a positive note, there would likely be buying on the market the following day.
+When the overall public opinion was negative, there would likely be selling.

-The VIX helps investors capitalize and manage an emotional market in a different way.
+The VIX helps investors capitalize on and manage an emotional market in a different way.

 You see, the VIX Index is one of the so-called contrarian indicators.